 - During Douglas' match with Pitbull #2 at ECW Barely Legal, the crowd chanted "She's a slut!
 She's a slut!
 She's a slut!," with Francine having no option than to walk back and forth with her hands over her ears.

 - There was also "She's a crack whore!" and "She's hardcore!" (a play on the traditional ECW chant of approval).

 - Spiritual Successor: For her initial training at the "House of Hardcore", Francine picked Sherri Martel as a template for her research.
 Sherri was the original heel manager to Shane, and Francine grabbed that opportunity to pump as much information as she could out of the Sensational One, who was in a professorial mood.
 The pair were scheduled to reunite at a convention in 2007, but Sherri died before she could attend, so Francine never got to say 'thanks'.

 - Squash Match: To Steve Corino at ECW Heat Wave 99 in what had started as Dreamer and Francine being interviewed.

-- Wardrobe Malfunction/Gravity Is a Harsh Mistress: At Holiday Hell 96, Shane Douglas and Francine d.
-Dreamer and Beulah.
-At one point, Dreamer had Francine set up for a piledriver and was turning around to each side of the ring so everyone could get a glimpse of what was about to happen, which was Dreamer hitting the piledriver and Francine's breasts falling out.
+- Wardrobe Malfunction: At Holiday Hell 96, Shane Douglas and Francine defeated Dreamer and Beulah.
+At one point, Dreamer had Francine set up for a piledriver and was turning around to each side of the ring so everyone could get a glimpse of what was about to happen, which was Dreamer hitting the piledriver and, as a result of the set-up for the piledriver, Francine's breasts falling out.
 Raised to funny because, right when Dreamer grabbed Francine by the hair to set her up for the move, Joey said, "And Dreamer has seen enough of the Head Cheerleader."